-Join Modern Healthcare for the 2017 Women Leaders in Healthcare conference, a learning and networking experience designed to help executives refine the expertise, skill and clout they need to achieve success as executives, board members and industry leaders.
+Join Modern Healthcare for the 2017 Women Leaders in Healthcare conference, an exclusive learning and networking experience designed to help executives refine the expertise skill and clout necessary to achieve success as executives, board members and industry leaders.

-Join 250-plus executives for a transformative learning experience that includes provocative keynotes, interactive panels, and multiple opportunities to focus on breaking issues and building new connections.
+Modern Healthcare’s Women Leaders in Healthcare conference is designed to energize executives committed to broad influence, enduring impact and long-term inspiration of emerging leaders.
+Join over three hindered senior-level executives and key decision makers for a transformative learning experience that includes provocative keynotes, interactive panel discussions and multiple opportunities to focus on breaking issues and building new connections.

-• Inspire yourself and other executives by tapping into the broader community of healthcare leaders.
+• Inspiration: by tapping into the broader community of healthcare leaders

-• Experience fresh, thought- provoking content focused on front-burner healthcare issues and leadership strategies.
+• Experience: through fresh, though-provoking content focused on top-of-mind healthcare issues and leadership strategies

 • Celebrate the accomplishments of Modern Healthcare’s Top 25 Women in Healthcare and the Top 10 Women to Watch at a gala dinner and awards ceremony.
 (The Women Leaders in Healthcare Conference is co-located with the Top 25 Women in Healthcare Awards Dinner)